 And then there was my uncle.
 Marilyn had been living with another man, and there was my uncle, sitting unwashed in an adult diaper and filthy clothes, defending her.
 Like it wasn't her fault she'd been stealing from him those last three years.
 My uncle wanted to forgive her!
 He was angry at me for yelling at his beloved.

 Rationally, he knew he had to leave, but there was still that tiny glimmer of hope that she might come back home and everything would be okay.

 But why would she come back?
 All the money was gone.
 All told, with the truck and the land and everything, she took about $150,000 from him.

-We brought my uncle back to Colorado for a time.
-He was miserable, living with my mother, but I think that was the best thing.
-When he couldn't put up with her any more, we took him out to the Assisted Living place in Dunlap.
-He seems happy there, and they won't let Marilyn anywhere near him.
+We brought my uncle back to Colorado.
+He was miserable, living with my mother, but that was the best thing.
+When he couldn't put up with her any more, we took him out to the Assisted Living place in his hometown.
+He seemed happy there.

-A couple years ago, she put up the truck as bond for her boyfriend; he skipped bail and she lost it.
+When she still lived in Arkansas, she put up the truck as bond for her boyfriend; he skipped bail and she lost it.